Anthares101/raptor-blog/content/posts/magi-project/index.md

 app-ingress-cert       True    app-ingress-cert       2s
 ```

 Also you should be able to see that the certificate is valid visiting the site.
-I only have a problem know, no Fail2ban in front of the services facing the internet.
+I only have a problem now, no Fail2ban in front of the services facing the internet.

 The first thing I tried was to use Cloudflare proxying to filter the traffic.
 This works great but you should also filter the IPs that enter your network to only allow Cloudflare IPs to avoid attackers trying to bypass the Cloudflare protection.
 While checking for the Cloudflare IPs is when I found my favourite solution until now: